suhacker1/hpc-a/README.md

 ### Gathering Pertinent Information
 1. Run ./simpleperf list for all supported events.
 2. Run ./simpleperf list hw for all supported hardware events.
 3. Create a list of all the events you want to test and split them into sets of 5 (or another number depending on your processor).
+Edit event_list_prep.py as needed.

 ### Obtaining Profiling Data
 1. Ensure monkey works.